-Elaborating more on political priorities in the European Consensus on Development in 2005 was conducted in a slightly more inclusive form, even though the new Commission exercised considerable pressure for a speeding up of the process that led to its elaboration.
-The Consensus on Development was also aimed at providing a political guideline for development assistance during the term of office of the new Commission.
-The real break-through of the new policy on development enshrined in the European Consensus, however, was its formulation for the EU, meaning for both, community programmes and bilateral assistance.
-The success of the European Security Strategy -a consensual reference document for all- should be adapted for development policy.
-From the perspective of the international aid agenda as formulated by the Paris Declaration (which far from all EU Member states have signed), the common strategy papers become even more important: only 15 of the currently 27 Member States are members of the DAC.
+The elaboration of political priorities in the European Consensus on Development in 2005 was conducted in a slightly more inclusive form, even though the new Commission exercised considerable pressure for a speeding up of the process that led to its elaboration.
+The Consensus on Development was also aimed at providing political guidelines for development assistance during the term of office of the new Commission.
+The real breakthrough of the new policy on development enshrined in the European Consensus, however, was its orientation toward the EU system as a whole, meaning for both community programmes and bilateral assistance.
+The success of the European Security Strategy - a consensual reference document for all - was suggested as a model for development policy.
+From the perspective of the international aid agenda as formulated in the Paris Declaration (which far from all EU Member states have signed), the common strategy papers become even more important: only 15 of the currently 27 Member States are currently members of the DAC.
 The European Consensus on Development might not read like an ambitious document and sounds very familiar to most development policy-makers in the EU-15.
-Yet, it (a) anchors the new EU Member States in Central Europe that are not DAC members in this international consensus, and (b) it provides for a template for further joint EU documents.
+Yet, it (a) anchors the new EU Member States in Central Europe that are not DAC members in this international consensus, and (b) provides for a template for further joint EU documents.

 The content of the Consensus, albeit not revolutionary, also contains some points of interest with regard to increasing the effectiveness of European aid.
 Focussing aid on some sectors while increasing the political dialogue is one important point.
 For the Commission, the focus on priority sectors appeared to have been weakened with the adoption of the 2005 European Consensus on Development when compared to the Development Policy Statement of 2001.
 While the latter defined a list of six priority areas, the European Consensus comprises a longer list of activities of at least nine focal sectors with each a encompassing a broad range of activities.
-Yet, the European Consensus also clarifies:
+Yet, the European Consensus also clarifies that:

-"The principle of concentration will guide the Community in its country and regional programming.
+"[t]he principle of concentration will guide the Community in its country and regional programming.
 This is crucial to ensure aid effectiveness.
 The Community will apply this principle in all its country and regional programmes.
 It means selecting a strictly limited number of areas for action when Community aid is being programmed, instead of spreading efforts too thinly over too many sectors.
-This selection process will be done at country and regional level in order to honour commitments made in regard of partnership, ownership and alignment."
-(EU Commission 2005: 21)
+This selection process will be done at country and regional level in order to honour commitments made in regard of partner-ship, ownership and alignment."
+(EU Commission 2005, 21)